-control by Demonstrate site providing.
-Attachment 6 to Exhibit A, the documentation required in Items (1), (2), and/or (3), as indicated below, demonstrating that it is a party to an eligible contract or lease, or is the owner of the subject property.
-Such documentation must include all intermediaterelevantcontracts, agreements, assignments, options, conveyances, intermediate leases, and subleases.
+site control by providing, Demonstrate as Attachment 6 to Exhibit A, the documentation required in Items (1), (2), and/or (3), as indicated below, demonstrating that it is a party to an eligible contract or lease, or is the owner of the subject property.
+Such documentation must include all relevant intermediate contracts. agreements. assignments, options, conveyances, intermediate leases, and subleases.
 If the proposed Development